tyedem/Books-Recommendation-System/README.md

 1. <b>Null Values</b> - Some null values were identified with the author and publisher, thus correct values were added to the books dataset from researching and cross-referencing ISBNs via [Amazon](https://www.amazon.com/) and [BookFinder](https://bookfinder.com/).<br/>

 2. <b>Year of Publication</b> - I discovered that some years in the dataset contained values for the year 0, 2024, 2026, 2030, 2037, 2038 and 2050.
 Evidently, the year 0 doesn't make sense and years in the future also do not make sense.
 All observations with these values were dropped.
 After this operation, the oldest publication year is set at 1376 and the most recent is 2021.<br/>
 3. <b>ISBNs and Book Titles</b> - It should be noted that there are duplicate book titles due to certain books having multiple publishers or different years of publication.
-For example, by Ursula K. Le Guin was published in 1984 by Penguin Putnam-Mass and again in 1999 by Sagebrush Bound.
+For example, <i>The Left Hand of Darkness</i> by Ursula K. Le Guin was published in 1984 by Penguin Putnam-Mass and again in 1999 by Sagebrush Bound.
 At this time, these duplications have not been managed, but there is a future opportunity to consolidate these duplications to further optimize the recommendation system.<br/>

 ## Users Data Cleanup